pulp-platform/pulpino/fpga/README.md

    address via dhcp.
 You can check with `ifconfig` and friends if your device has gotten an IP address and use it to connect to it via a host.

+9. In order to login use the following credentials:
+       username: root
+       password: pulp

 The boot.bin and rootfs.tar files can be found under the folder sw/sd_image.